-If youre experiencing overactive bladder, uterine prolapse, or other uncomfortable and frustrating pelvic problems, relief is possible theres a medical subspecialty just for you.
-Urogynecologists are experts in the female pelvic organs and pelvic floor: the muscles, ligaments, connective tissue, and nerves that help support and control the functioning of your bladder, uterus, vagina, and rectum.
+If you’re experiencing overactive bladder, uterine prolapse, urinary incontinence, bowel incontinence or other uncomfortable and frustrating pelvic problems, relief is possible — there’s a medical subspecialty just for you.
+Urogynecologists are experts in the female pelvic organs and the pelvic floor: the muscles, ligaments, connective tissue, and nerves that help support and control the functioning of your bladder, uterus, vagina, and rectum.

-What symptoms should I look for that might indicate I need to visit a UroGyn?
+What symptoms should I look for that might indicate I need to visit a Urogynecologist?

-Dr. Kudish explained that your primary care physician or Ob/Gyn may have knowledge about pelvic floor problems, but a urogynecologist can offer additional expertise.
+Dr. Kow explained that your primary care physician or OB/GYN may have knowledge about pelvic floor problems, but a urogynecologist can offer additional expertise.

 What are the main differences between a gynecologist and a urogynecologist?

 “A urogynecologist is a subspecialist who has completed medical school, a four-year residency in obstetrics and gynecology, and a three-year fellowship in female pelvic medicine and reconstructive surgery,” says Dr. Kow.

 The additional training that urogynecologists undergo focuses on the surgical and non-surgical treatment of non-cancerous gynecologic problems such as pelvic floor disorders.

 Ultimately, urogynecologists are the physicians with the most in-depth knowledge and experience in this specialty.

 Who might experience a pelvic floor disorder?

 Many things can affect your pelvic floor, but common causes of damage include childbirth, repeated heavy lifting, straining for bowel movements, some chronic diseases, and surgery.